SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2013-07-20-choosing-the-right-data-provider.markdown

 ![src=]()

-The most notable of these was Buddy (This is Nokia’s preferred go to solution for backend data for apps and games), I call this out because as it stands the system is awful.&nbsp; The documentation is unwieldy and substandard and their API is so hard to use it is a wonder it is used by anyone.
+The most notable of these was Buddy (This is Nokia’s preferred go to solution for backend data for apps and games), I call this out because as it stands the system is awful.
+The documentation is unwieldy and substandard and their API is so hard to use it is a wonder it is used by anyone.

 This really is a shame because they obviously have really geared up their backend to offer lots of services that are very useful, especially to game developers (great leaderboard and ranking systems, Messaging, Friends and achievements, they really offer a great deal)

-But at the time of writing I would not recommend anyone try implementing it at this time.&nbsp; This really is a shame considering Nokia’s backing and free tokens to use their services.
+But at the time of writing I would not recommend anyone try implementing it at this time.
+This really is a shame considering Nokia’s backing and free tokens to use their services.

 I will still keep an eye out and if I have time work with them as I have done others to help get things moving.